-We used regional and national registries to ensure complete follow-up for the trial population.16 The primary outcome was myocardial infarction (type 1 or type 4b) or cardiovascular death at 1 year.
-Primary outcome events were adjudicated by a panel who were blinded to the index presentation and study phase (Supplementary Appendix A).
-Secondary outcomes included all-cause death, cardiovascular death, cardiac death, non-cardiovascular death, duration of stay, myocardial infarction (type 1 or type 4b), unplanned coronary revascularisation, hospitalisation for heart failure, ischemic stroke, major haemorrhage and unplanned hospitalisation.
+We used regional and national registries to ensure complete follow-up for the trial population.
+The primary outcome was myocardial infarction (type 1 or type 4b) or cardiovascular death at 1 year.
+Primary outcome events were adjudicated by a panel who were blinded to the index presentation and study phase (Appendix A in the online-only Data Supplement).
+Secondary outcomes included all-cause death, cardiovascular death, cardiac death, noncardiovascular death, duration of stay, myocardial infarction (type 1 or type 4b), unplanned coronary revascularization, hospitalization for heart failure, ischemic stroke, major hemorrhage and unplanned hospitalization.